Community Life Service Group

 Keep our resources current and share support and learning in community.

 Sangha members can submit changes to their survey data to anyone on the Needs & Care Group.
 From time to time, we will make the survey available again, on the website and via the KCC newsletter, so that others can be included.
-To become part of KCC’s Program of Care, click here.
-Link to complete the survey.

-The Needs & Care Group will continually review the links and resources on the Support Services List to make sure we have good information.
+The Needs & Care Group will periodically review the links and resources on the Support Services List to try to ensure we have current information.
 You can help.
 Keep aware of resources that you or people you know access in the wider community to stay healthy, active, and connected, and to get by.
-Let anyone on the Needs & Care group know what helps so we can add those resources to the Support Services List!
+Let us know what helps so we can add those resources to the Support Services List!

 The Engaged Buddhism Group